How to Choose the Right Blog Layout to Drive Results

 Introduction – A short introduction should highlight why someone may want to know more about this particular topic.

 Related Topic – Here you can expand on your topic, for example, you can provide answers to related questions.
-Try thinking about who, what, where, when and why; for example, where should XX be used, why is XX crucial, when should XX be applied.
+Try thinking about who, what, where, when and why; for example, where should XX be used, why is XX crucial, and when should XX be applied.

 Case Study Blog Post Layout